DarkStarSword/3d-fixes/README.md

 ### matrix.py ###
 Small Python module to create typical matrices for translation, rotation, scaling and projection in 3D to help me understand the maths behind them.

+### extract_unity_shaders.py ###
+Python script to parse the compiled output of Unity shaders and pull out all the different variants into separate files, with headers intact.